Is Tap Water Ruining Your Skin?

 • Barrier-repair ingredients: ceramides, cholesterol, fatty acids (these rebuild skin’s lipid matrix); humectants like hyaluronic acid; calming niacinamide.

-• Avoid: harsh scrubs, very alkaline soaps, and routine over-exfoliation - hard water already stresses the barrier.
+• Avoid: harsh scrubs, very alkaline soaps, and routine over-exfoliation - especially if your skin is already dry or sensitive.

 A compact action plan - what to do this week: